Heat Insulation Materials in Kenya

 Thermal conductivity measures the ease with which heat can travel through a material by conduction.
 Conduction is the main form of heat transfer through insulation.
 It is often termed as λ (lambda) value.
 The lower the lambda, the better the performance.

 Thermal Resistance is a figure that connects the Thermal Conductivity of a material to its Width – providing a figure expressed in resistance per unit area (m²K/W).
-The higher the thickness of any insulation results in less heat flow and so does a low conductivity.
+The higher the thickness of any insulation results in less heat flow and low conductivity.
 Together these parameters form the thermal resistance of the construction.
 A construction layer with a high Thermal Resistance, is a good insulator; one with a low Thermal Resistance is a bad insulator.

 The equation is Thermal Resistance (m²K/W) = Thickness (m) / Conductivity (W/mK)